Action of 24 June 1795: Action

 Although he was now alone with no hope of escape, Perrée had not struck his colours.
-Middleton was however able to bring Lowestoffe close to Perrée's stern and resume his raking fire.
-At 11:45, with his mizenmast smashed overboard and Dido slowly approaching, the French captain acknowledged the inevitable and hailed Middleton that he had surrendered.
+Middleton was, however, able to bring Lowestoffe close to Perrée's stern and resume his raking fire.
+At 11:45, with his mizzenmast smashed overboard and Dido slowly approaching, the French captain acknowledged the inevitable and hailed Middleton that he had surrendered.
 Artémise was still distantly in sight, but made no attempt to intervene in the final stage of the battle.
 British casualties amounted to six killed and 13 wounded on Dido and three wounded on Lowestoffe.
 Losses on Minerve were not accurately recorded, but were believed to be approximately 30 killed and wounded, including those who were killed after falling from the bowsprit into the gap between Dido and Lowestoffe.
 Casualties on Artémise were thought to be negligible.

 Squadrons

 In this table, "Guns" refers to all cannon on the ship, including the maindeck guns that formed the basis for calculating its rate, as well as any carronades the ship carried.
 "Broadside weight" refers to the total weight of shot which the ship could fire in a single simultaneous discharge of an entire broadside.